lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 automata theory, formal languages, computation theory, concurrency theory;
 also programming paradigms including OOP, functional programming, logic programming, process management and synchronisation.
-We at Cambridge were already teaching much of this.
+We at Cambridge were already teaching much of this, and it's essential knowledge for any computing professional.

 By the way, the course Gates dropped out of was Mathematics.
 Let's be honest, Mathematics (and Physics) are both tougher than Computer Science.
 Gates wasn't sure he was good enough.